inside sources print logo

 Mark Brave is alleged to have lied to county officials, saying he was “home watching the kids” when his wife was arrested.
 He also gave his deputies the impression he was not in the car, joking with them that “she should have called an Uber.”

-NHJournal uncovered police reports that show Brave was in fact a passenger in the car when his wife was stopped.
+NHJournal uncovered police reports that show Brave was, in fact, a passenger in the car when his wife was stopped.
 A police report and an investigative report from MRI commissioned by the county found Brave was also intoxicated and unable to drive after failing a breathalyzer test.
 Brave was then taken into protective custody by a New Hampshire State Police trooper and given a ride to a friend’s house.
 Meanwhile, Jamie Brave was taken into custody and booked.

 Strafford Dem Brave Slapped With Perjury Charges in Public Corruption Case